Arcandrus/the-cosy-narwhal/README.md

       </html>
 </details>

 **CSS** - To create a controlled and consistent display for each element and to give a great user experience.
-Using js, I applied a class based responsive design to the site.

-**Javascript** -
+**Javascript** - Several small scripts are implemented on pages that require them such as change listeners to redirect to different colours on the product page and Stripe integration.

-**Django** - This was the meat of the project, enabling full user controlled CRUD functionality.
-Implementing a CustomUser model as well as creating custom templates for much of the Django AllAuth library to allow for greater access and customisation across the sites features.
+**Django** - This was the meat of the project, enabling full Admin user controlled CRUD functionality for the products in the database.
+I used customised AllAuth templates to enable greater customisation of AllAuth forms.

-**Balsamiq** - To create a wireframe, [here](mtg-forum-assets/mtg_forum.pdf) (pdf format)
+**Balsamiq** - To create a wireframe, [here]() (pdf format)

 **Bootstrap** - To ensure responsive design and usability across all devices, I use a combination of Bootstrap classes and custom css.